ChatPose: Chatting about 3D Human Pose: Method

 \textbf{Speculative Pose Generation (SPG).} In this task, rather than using explicit pose descriptions from the text-to-pose generation dataset, users pose indirect questions about a person's state, requiring the LLM to deduce and generate the appropriate pose.
 For instance, a user might ask, ``\texttt{{USER}}: \texttt{\{descriptions\_implicit\}}, \texttt{ can you give the SMPL pose of this person?} \texttt{{ASSISTANT}}: \texttt{ Sure, it is} \texttt{<POSE>}."
 Here, \texttt{\{description\_implicit\}} represents speculative queries such as ``This man is proposing marriage, what pose might he be in?".
 This kind of inquiry requires an understanding of global concepts such as ``marriage" and the capacity to logically deduce the individual's pose, followed by the generation of SMPL pose parameters.
 To create an evaluation dataset, we use pose descriptions from the PoseScript~\cite{posescript} dataset as a source.
 We then query GPT4 to reformulate these descriptions into questions about the activities associated with each pose, generating a total of 20k responses, of which 780 examples are used for evaluation.
 These responses are then manually reviewed and corrected as needed.

-\textbf{Reasoning-based Pose Estimation (RPE).} Standard human pose estimation typically processes the entire image, initially deploying detection methods to isolate the person of interest, followed by applying human pose estimation methods to the cropped image.
-This approach typically ignores scene context, which can be useful in reasoning about human pose.
-In contrast, this taske lets users make specific inquiries about an image before requesting details about a person's pose.
-Specifically, we define Reasoning-based Pose Estimation in the following manner: ``\texttt{{USER}}:\texttt{<IMAGE>} \texttt{\{description\_person\}}, \texttt{ can you give the SMPL pose of this person?} \texttt{{ASSISTANT}}: \texttt{ Sure, it is} \texttt{<POSE>}."
+\textbf{Reasoning-based Pose Estimation (RPE).} Standard human pose estimation methods typically first run a person detector and then only process a cropped image around the person.
+This ignores scene context, which can be useful in reasoning about human pose.
+In contrast, RPE lets users make inquiries about an image before requesting details about a person's pose.
+Specifically, we define RPE as: ``\texttt{{USER}}:\texttt{<IMAGE>} \texttt{\{description\_person\}}, \texttt{ can you give the SMPL pose of this person?} \texttt{{ASSISTANT}}: \texttt{ Sure, it is} \texttt{<POSE>}."
 In this case, \texttt{\{description\_person\}} could be queries about a particular individual, such as ``The man with black hair", or ``the woman near the stairs".
 The model is required to interpret the scene context and generate the SMPL pose parameters for the individual fitting the description.
 To evaluate this task, we start with image-to-SMPL pose pairs from standard pose estimation evaluation datasets.
 We then use GPT4V to generate descriptions of the individuals in these images.
 The generated descriptions are subsequently refined manually.
 Specifically, we sample 50 multiple-person images from the 3DPW~\cite{vonMarcard2018} test set.
 For each individual, we collect descriptions that cover \texttt{{behavior, outfits, pose, shape, summary}}, where \texttt{summary} summarizes all the other attributes.
 This process leads to a total compilation of 250 question and answer pairs for evaluation.

-For more details of the collecting pipeline, please refer to the \supmat These two datasets form the SPG and RPE benchmarks, which we use to evaluate our model.
+For more details of the collection pipeline, please see the \supmat